Testing for counterfeit money.

 An example of counterfeit is the action taken by imposters who print their own money.

-Origin of counterfeitMiddle English countrefete from Old French contrefait, past participle of contrefaire, to make in opposition, imitate from contre-, counter- + faire < L facere, to make, do
+Origin of counterfeitMiddle English countrefete from Old French contrefait, past participle of contrefaire, to make in opposition, imitate from contre-, counter- + faire from Classical Latin facere, to make, do

 - something that so closely resembles something else as to mislead